On Thursday 18 August, Dementia Friendly Swimming partners Tower Hamlets held a Tea Dance event at York Hall Leisure Centre.

 One of the attendees, who is a regular Young@Heart participant, has a number of family members with musical talent.
 There were three generations of singers bringing smiles to the faces of their audience.

 Many of the participants were very excited about the event with one lady commented saying: “I have been up and dressed for hours excited about coming today.”

 Mayor John Briggs, whose mother lives with dementia, also joined in with the celebrations.

-Duane Newton, ASA Dementia Friendly Swimming Project Lead, said: “It is fantastic to see our partners looking beyond the swimming pool, and using their contacts to bring together people living with dementia and other older people to enjoy socialising and meeting new people.
+Duane Newton, Swim England Dementia Friendly Swimming Project Lead, said: “It is fantastic to see our partners looking beyond the swimming pool, and using their contacts to bring together people living with dementia and other older people to enjoy socialising and meeting new people.

 “The Dementia Friendly Swimming Project is not just about swimming.
 It’s about improving the quality of life for people living with dementia and their carers.
 This Tea Dance event is the perfect example of how networking with other partners can do just that.

 “As the Dementia Friendly Swimming Project grows, we should see more of these kinds of event promoting both the project and swimming, but also encouraging older people to get involved in many different kinds of events.”

 - Click here to find out more about the Dementia Friendly Swimming Project.